Financial Privacy and Offshore Trusts

 The asset search itself is legal and widely used.
 Personal injury attorneys, divorce lawyers, and commercial litigants all rely on pre-suit asset discovery to evaluate potential defendants.
 A person with visible domestic wealth is a more attractive litigation target than one whose financial profile appears modest.

 An offshore trust does not appear in any domestic public record.
-The trust is formed under foreign law, administered by a foreign trustee, and the trust deed is a private document.
 No U.S. county recorder, state corporate registry, or federal database contains a record of the trust’s existence or its assets.
+The trust deed is filed nowhere in the United States.
 The trust’s bank and brokerage accounts are held at foreign institutions that do not report to domestic commercial data brokers.

-A pre-suit asset search covering all 50 states will not reveal that the target holds $3 million in a Cook Islands trust with accounts at a Swiss custodian.
+A pre-suit asset search covering all 50 states will not reveal that the target holds $3 million in a Cook Islands trust with accounts at a foreign custodian.
 The investigator’s report will show whatever domestic assets remain visible, and nothing more.

 What an Offshore Trust Does Not Hide